mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "I'll go back, I can reach h-"

 "Thi's gone," said Casra sternly.
 Thi stood up and turned away from them with hae head in hae hand, then bolted for the trees.
 The woman shook her head, but Kipnu didn't understand.
-He tried standing, shook out the intense tingling in his muscles, and followed Casra awkwardly into the forest.
+He tried standing, shook out the intense tingling, and followed Casra awkwardly into the forest.

 "I need a moment," thi said in an angry tone.